2969773606/UserManualDigitalGeigerCounter/README.md

 Some Explorer like to use these models for Radiation searching.
-More interesting uses can be explored, please share them with us. all models could  communicate with computer if in need.
+More interesting uses can be explored, please share them with us. all models could  communicate with computer if in need. we also publish  Multiple languages of user manual of geigerCounter:German,French,Italy,Spain,Russian. we translate language using Google translation.